 Treatment of acute promyelocytic (M3) leukemia

-Early diagnosis and treatment of acute promyelocytic leukemia (APL), the M3 subtype of acute myeloid leukemia (AML), is important because patients with APL may develop serious blood-clotting or bleeding problems.
-This used to be treated with blood-thinning medicines, but is less often a problem now that treatment includes drugs like all-trans-retinoic acid (ATRA).
-Other treatments might include transfusions of platelets or other blood products.
+Early diagnosis and treatment of acute promyelocytic leukemia (APL), the M3 subtype of acute myeloid leukemia (AML), is important because patients with APL can develop serious blood-clotting or bleeding problems.
+This is less often a problem now that treatment includes differentiating drugs like all-trans-retinoic acid (ATRA).
+Other treatments might include chemotherapy and transfusions of platelets or other blood products.

 The treatment of most cases of APL differs from usual AML treatment.
-Initial treatment includes the non-chemotherapy drug, all-trans-retinoic acid (ATRA), which is a relative of vitamin A. ATRA is most often combined with an anthracycline chemotherapy (chemo) drug (daunorubicin or idarubicin), sometimes also with the chemo drug cytarabine (ara-c).
+Initial treatment includes the non-chemotherapy drug all-trans-retinoic acid (ATRA), which is most often combined with an anthracycline chemotherapy (chemo) drug (daunorubicin or idarubicin), sometimes also with the chemo drug cytarabine (ara-c).